Skip to main content

 If you’re wincing just reading this, you’re already in the pain zone I was in.
 I needed a way to turn these fixes into daily non-negotiable habits without relying on willpower alone.
 That’s exactly what I built into the Level Up IRL Kit (the quest system, tracker, and character sheet template that finally made it stick).
 But I’ll come back to that first; let’s talk about the in-game consumables I’d been misusing.

-I used to treat my body like a mana pool: chug a Red Bull, get a burst, crash, repeat.
+I used to treat my body like a Stamina pool: chug a Red Bull, get a burst, crash, repeat.
 Real health tips for gamers mention “eat well” and “stay hydrated,” but they rarely explain how that translates to performance in a way that a gamer feels instantly.

 For food, I stopped thinking “diet” and started thinking buffs vs. debuffs: